 He also coached outfielder Elantra Cox to Freshman All-SEC honors as she finished the regular season fourth in steals and seventh in the career record books with 30 in her debut campaign.

-Mike Smith, who led the McNeese State softball program to three-straight 30-plus win seasons in his three years with the Cowgirls, was named the head softball coach at Ole Miss on May 29, 2014.
+Smith came to Ole Miss after he led the McNeese State softball program to three-straight 30-plus win seasons in his three years with the Cowgirls.

-Smith, who led McNeese State to back-to-back Southland Conference regular season championships in 2013 and 2014, its first since 1994, brings 16 years of head coaching experience to Oxford and a career record of 748-224.
-He has been named the Southland Conference Coach of the Year in each of the past two seasons.
+He led McNeese State to back-to-back Southland Conference regular season championships in 2013 and 2014, its first since 1994, brought 16 years of head coaching experience to Oxford and a career record of 748-224.
+He was named the Southland Conference Coach of the Year in 2013 and 2014.

 The Cowgirls went 40-17 during the regular season in 2014, a school record for wins in a season, and posted a 3-1 record against Southeastern Conference opponents Alabama, LSU and Texas A&M. The Cowgirls finished the season with an RPI ranking of No. 46 and won the Southland Conference regular season title by 4.5 games with a 20-6 record.

 In addition to Smith being named SLC Coach of the Year in 2014, the Cowgirls also had the conference's player of the year, hitter of the year and pitcher of the year.
 In all, the Cowgirls had nine players named to either the SLC first, second, third or honorable mention teams.

 Under Smith's tutelage, the Cowgirls had two players named to the National Fastpitch Coaches Association Division I All-South Region team this season in outfielder Alanna DiVittorio and pitcher Jamie Allred.

 DiVittorio, the Southland Conference player and hitter of the year, was the first player in program history to earn first team all-region honors.
 As a senior in 2014, DiVittorio broke a combined nine school and conference records.